willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 It is also important to note that the Sheffield HPC clusters have been designed to fulfil different purposes.
 ShARC is a capability cluster designed to run very large compute jobs that will use multiple nodes.
 Bessemer is a capacity cluster designed to run compute jobs which will sit within a single node.

-With this in mind, you should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto ShARC while utilizing a form of MPI.
+With this in mind, you should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).

 -----------------